Shrijan274/Product_schemas/README.md

     redis
     drf

-    connect to redis server before running the application.
+    connect to redis server before running the application,commands:

+        redis-server (starts the redis server)
+        redis-cli (connects to the redis server)
+        sudo lsof -i :6379 (gives a list of processes running)

     Product Schema Generator-